toluopeodu/JOB/README.md

 # JOB
-Project to show my skill as a Data Analyst
+Project to show my skill as a DevOps / Infrastructure Engineer